erduotong/nuitka-doc-zh/docs/--help.md

                         package and then one choice, "error", "warning", "nofollow", e.g. PyQt5:error.

+  Plugin options of 'playwright':
+    --playwright-include-browser=INCLUDE_BROWSERS
+                                    Playwright browser to include.
+Can be
+                        specified multiple times. use "all" to include all installed browsers.

   Plugin options of 'spacy':
     --spacy-language-model=INCLUDE_LANGUAGE_MODELS
                         Spacy language models to use.
 Can be specified multiple times.
 Use 'all' to include all downloaded models.

 ```

 </details>